black-hole-group/mickey/README.md

 ---
 **NOTE**

-GPUs can speed up regridding by a factor of 5-100 compared to CPU times.
+GPUs can speed up regridding by a factor of 100 compared to CPU w/ pure Python (`regrid`), and 5-10x compared to CPU w/ C.

 ---